instead-hub/instead/doc/stead3_en.md

 Why is it necessary?
 Imagine that you developed a module, which turns write from a text view in the graphics.
-You write object $math which in its act method converts text to a graphicimage (sprite) and returns it in the text stream.
+You write object $math which in its act method converts text to a graphic image (sprite) and returns it in the text stream.
 Then to use this module extremely simple example:

 	{$math|(2+3*x)/y^2}